 How can the beauty industry get away with this?

-I realize this can be daunting at first, but plant-based beauty products are just as glamorous and effective (if not more so) than chemical-based ones.
-I mean, you might like applying a byproduct of crude oil to your face every day, but it’s just not my thing.
+I realize this can be daunting at first, but plant-based beauty products are just as glamorous and effective as traditional ones.
+The stores out there are full of products with some seriously sketchy ingredients.
+You don’t want to apply a by-product of crude oil to your face every day, now do you?

-Most importantly, we’re talking about doing what’s best for you and your child.
-Is it really worth risking your baby’s life to wear artificially-colored lipstick?
+Motherhood is about doing what’s best for you and your child.
+I know we all have our trusted favorites, but is it really worth risking your wellness to wear a synthetically derived, paraben laden lipstick?
+Of course not.

 Luckily, we’re here to make things easier for you.
 We’ve gone ahead and taken all of the junk out of our makeup and skincare assortment.
 Please don’t worry about dissecting our ingredients and intentions, games just aren’t our thing.
 We mean what we say and say what we mean.
 However, as with everything throughout your pregnancy always thoroughly discuss any ingredient or allergy questions or concerns with your doctor.

 All Hush + Dotti products are nontoxic, vegan, cruelty-free, gluten-free, organic, all natural and safe for you and your baby.
 You have enough to plan for with your little one on the way, so make things easy on yourself and indulge in a new skin care and makeup routine today.